-Series resistance in an application circuit that typically results from printed circuit board (PCB) trace resistance and remote line length (see Figure 11) is automatically cancelled by the TMP401, preventing what would otherwise result in a temperature offset.
-When using a 5V supply voltage, a total of up to $3k\Omega$ of series line resistance is cancelled by the TMP401, eliminating the need for additional characterization and temperature offset correction.
-Series line resistance should be limited to $500\Omega$ total when using a 3.3V supply voltage.
-See typical characteristics curves (Figure 4 and Figure 5) for details on the effect of series resistance and power-supply voltage on sensed remote temperature error.
+Series resistance in an application circuit that typically results from printed circuit board (PCB) trace resistance and remote line length (see Figure 11) is automatically cancelled by the TMP411, preventing what would otherwise result in a temperature offset.

+A total of up to $3k\Omega$ of series line resistance is cancelled by the TMP411, eliminating the need for additional characterization and temperature offset correction.

+See the two Remote Temperature Error vs Series Resistance typical characteristics curves for details on the effect of series resistance and power-supply voltage on sensed remote temperature error.